boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/xamarin.md

         }
      ```

- 6. The `GetEmbedDetails()` uses a method `GetSignatureUrl()` to generate the algorithm.
+ 6. The `GetEmbedDetails()` function utilizes the `GetSignatureUrl()` method to generate the algorithm.

-    In this method, the `embedQuerString`, `userEmail`, and the value from the `GetSignatureUrl()` method are appended as query parameters in the URL to get details of a particular dashboard.
+    In this method, the `embedQueryString`, `userEmail`, and the value from the `GetSignatureUrl()` method are appended as query parameters in the URL to obtain details of a specific dashboard.

      ```js
      public string GetEmbedDetails()